 In California, the relatives who can file a claim include:

-Although it’s hard to put a number on the value of a person’s relationship, that’s part of what your attorney’s job is.
+Although it’s difficult to put a number on the value of a person and their relationship to those around them, that’s part of what your Orange County wrongful death attorney’s job is.
 He or she will help calculate your damages based on financial and personal losses and will strive to acquire the most compensation possible for you.
+Although no lawsuit or amount of money can ever bring a loved one back, a lawsuit can make a guilty party accountable for their actions as well as compensate the remaining family members moving forward.

-Most states put a limit on the amount of time you have before you can file a wrongful death claim.
+Most states put a limit on the amount of time you have before filing a wrongful death claim.
 This is called the statute of limitations, and in California, it’s two years from the date of death.
-You must file a wrongful death case in civil court within this time frame, or you may lose your right to make it.
-Therefore, it’s important to contact an attorney as soon as you are ready.
+You must file a wrongful death case in civil court within this time frame, or you may lose your right to the claim completely.
+Therefore, it’s important to contact a wrongful death lawyer as soon as you are ready to pursue charges.

-You have the right to effective representation and legal action if you lost a loved one due to a negligent or intentional act.
-Contact us today to see how we can help.
+You have the right to effective representation and legal action if you lost a loved one due to a negligent or careless act.
+Contact one of our accomplished wrongful death attorneys in Orange County today for a free consultation and see how we can help you and your family.